Training and education

 Training Opportunities

-• Forensic medical evaluation of common childhood injuries
+• Forensic medical evaluation of common childhood injuries including bruises and other skin injuries, burns and scalds, fractures and internal injuries

-• Strategies for assessment of child neglect and emotional maltreatment
+• Child neglect and emotional maltreatment